neurite/debian-setup/docs/0201-partitions.md

 ![](ss-free-space.png "select free space to partition")

 Set up the partion with the correct format `Ext4 journaling`, mount point, and mount options.
+Below shows a partition where we want to keep the existing data on it.

 ![](ss-mount-opts.jpg "mount options")

+********

 ### Example Partitions